markround/tiller/README.md

 If no environment is specified, it will default to using "development".
 Prior to version 0.4.0, this used to be "production", but as was quite rightly pointed out, this is a bit scary.
 You can always change the default anyway - see below.

+## A word about configuration
+Tiller uses YAML for configuration files.
+If you're unfamiliar with YAML, don't worry - it's very easy to pick up.
+A good introduction is here : [https://github.com/Animosity/CraftIRC/wiki/Complete-idiot's-introduction-to-yaml]("Complete idiot's introduction to YAML")

+Prior to Tiller v0.7, configuration was spread out over several files.
+If you had 3 environments (e.g. dev, stage and prod), you'd have a `common.yaml` for main configuration, one yaml file for each of your environments (`dev.yaml`,`stage.yaml` and so on), and possibly more depending on which plugins you'd enabled (`defaults.yaml` etc.)

+However, 0.7 and later versions allow you to place most configuration inside a single `common.yaml` file, which can make things a lot clearer - you have a single place to view your configuration at once.
+I have therefore updated the documentation to cover this new style as the preferred example.

+Of course, you can always use the old "one file for each environment" approach if you prefer.
+Tiller is 100% backwards compatible with the old approach, and I have no intention of removing support for it.
+The only thing to be aware of is that you can't mix the two configuration styles: If you configure some environments in `common.yaml`, Tiller will ignore any separate environment configuration files.

 ## Arguments
 Tiller understands the following *optional* command-line arguments (mostly used for debugging purposes) :